How to Invest in Commercial Real Estate Without Going Broke

 Is It Too Expensive and Time-Consuming for the Average Investor?

-For the average small real estate investor, outright ownership of an office building or an apartment complex is not feasible.
+As mentioned, outright ownership of an office building or an apartment complex is not feasible for the average investor.
 It requires a lot of initial capital (30% down payment typically), real estate know-how, and hands-on personal involvement.
 It is not passive, and it's not cheap!
 Plus, it involves a significant amount of risk.
 It's much harder to recover from a mistake when you buy a commercial property than, say, 10 single-family homes.

 Is Now a Good Time To Invest in Commercial Real Estate?